centaurreader/rpg/README.md

 - [x] Open the game menu from mid-game; add continue button if game is in progress

 ### v2
+- [ ] Scale inventory items with progression
 - [ ] Sell inventory items for GP
 - [ ] Buy items with GP
 - [ ] Show damage when you click